I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 You can help create a world without telemarketing.

 There’s one way to actually stop telemarketers from ruining the suspenseful climax of the movie you’re watching.
-It’s sure-fire, works every time, never fails – don’t have a telephone.
-Except for a few eccentric hermits that’s probably not an option.
+It’s sure-fire, works every time, and never fails: Don’t have a telephone.
+But except for a few eccentric hermits, that’s probably not an option.

 How Telemarketers Operate